ivansowerby/library/README.md

 A <i>library</i> of useful python scripts, to be executed by a HTTPS request to the raw URL of the python file.
 Due to be updated (without notice) regularly as more scripts are introduced, however preceding files will be kept in their respective directories.

-<b><h2 style="text-align:center">How to Use</h3></b>
+<b><h2 style="text-align:center">Instructions</h3></b>

+---

-<i>Library</i> can either be utilised by downloading the relevant code locally or rather as suggested below by sending a HTTPS request to the raw URL, to then execute that locally with the <i>exec()</i> function.
+<i>Library</i> can either be utilised by downloading the relevant code locally or rather (as suggested below) by sending a HTTPS request to the raw URL, to then execute that locally with the <i>exec()</i> function.

-Shown below is the code contained within [library.py](https://raw.githubusercontent.com/ivanl-exe/library/main/how_to_use/library.py), which should be downloaded and placed in the same directory as it is wished to be used.
+Shown below is the code contained within [library.py](https://raw.githubusercontent.com/ivanl-exe/library/main/library.py), which should be downloaded and placed in the same directory as it is wished to be used.

 ``` python
 import requests